California Parents Sentenced To Life In Prison After Years Of Torturing 12 Children

 "My parents took my whole life from me," said one of their elder daughters, whose name was not revealed in court.
 She was one of the two adult children who read statements to the court before the sentencing.
 "Life may have been bad, but it made me strong.
 I saw my dad change my mom, they almost changed me.
 I'm a fighter, I'm strong.

-"But now," she said, "I'm taking my life back ... life is great."
+"But now," she said, "I'm taking my life back. ...
+Life is great."

 Her mother wept as she looked on, the Associated Press reported.